 Assured Workloads roles

 Following are the IAM roles that are associated with Assured Workloads, and how to grant these roles using the Google Cloud CLI.
-To learn how to grant these roles in the Google Cloud console or programmatically, see Granting, changing, and revoking access to resources in IAM documentation.
+To learn how to grant these roles in the Google Cloud console or programmatically, see Granting, changing, and revoking access to resources in the IAM documentation.

 Replace the ORGANIZATION_ID placeholder with the actual organization